 A family office takes many forms but is generally a structure or company that looks after a wealthy family's wealth and interests.

 Typically, this will involve managing their investments, properties and structures, whilst also offering personal services such as managing household staff and making travel arrangements.
-On top of that, a traditional family office would also cover day-to-day accounting, payroll, tax services, legal affairs, charitable giving and succession planning.
+Additionally, a traditional family office would also cover day-to-day accounting, payroll, tax services, legal affairs, charitable giving and succession planning.

 Family offices work with extremely wealthy families, otherwise known as ultra-high net worth (UHNW), typically, it is said, with a net worth in excess of $100 million.
 Generally, true family offices are very private organisations.